akreager/cd_changer_emulator/README.md

 ### Features (Planned)

-- **Full protocol emulation** — Head unit displays disc number, track number, and elapsed time.
+- **Full protocol emulation** — Head unit displays disc number and track number.
-- **10 virtual disc slots** — Map folders or playlists to CD1–CD10, just like a real magazine.
+- **10 virtual disc slots** — Map folders or playlists to CD1–CD0, just like a real magazine.
 - **Web-based control interface** — Manage your music library from your phone over WiFi.
 - **Automotive power management** — Supercapacitor-backed graceful shutdown, cranking ride-through, battery monitoring.
 - **WiFi standby mode** — When parked at home, the Pi stays on and connects to your home network for easy music transfers and system updates.